randomtable/NetEyes/README.md

 For achive this, NetEyes scans your IP or Domain with Amass and call an external PHP Platform called "NetWatcher".

-NetWatcher will call VirusTotal and calculate results to provide you if there is a IOC (an active and recent visible threat) or not.
+NetWatcher calls VirusTotal and calculate results to provide you if there is a IOC (an active and recent visible threat) or not.

 To do this, provide a domain/IP and a VirusTotal API.